 Credit Facility.
-On June 15, 2007, we amended and restated our existing credit facility to provide a more flexible capital structure and facilitate our growth plans.
-The amended credit agreement provides for more favorable borrowing rates, allows us the ability to repurchase shares of our capital stock within certain limits and to continue to finance restaurant construction, fund franchise restaurant acquisitions, and to be used for working capital and general corporate requirements.
-The amended credit facility is comprised of (i) a \$150 million revolving credit facility maturing on June 15, 2012, and (ii) a \$150 million term loan maturing on June 15, 2012, both with rates based on the London Interbank Offered Rate (LIBOR) plus 1.00% currently.
-The amended credit agreement also allows us, subject to lender participation, to increase the revolving credit facility by up to an additional \$100 million in the future.
+Our existing credit facility permits us to have a more flexible capital structure and facilitates our growth plans.
+The credit facility is comprised of (i) a \$150 million revolving credit facility maturing on June 15, 2012, and

+(ii) a \$150 million term loan maturing on June 15, 2012, both with rates based on the London Interbank Offered Rate (LIBOR) plus 1.00% currently.
+The credit agreement also allows us, subject to lender participation which is at their sole discretion, to increase the revolving credit facility by up to an additional \$100 million in the future.
 As part of the credit agreement, we may also request the issuance of up to \$15 million in letters of credit, the outstanding amount of which reduces the net borrowing capacity under the agreement.
-The amended credit facility requires the payment of an annual commitment fee based upon the unused portion of the credit facility.
-The credit facility interest rates and the annual commitment rate are based on a financial leverage ratio, as defined in the credit agreement.
-Our obligations under the amended credit facility are secured by first priority liens and security interests in the capital stock of subsidiaries of the Company.
+The credit facility requires the payment of an annual commitment fee based upon the unused portion of the credit facility.
+The credit facility's interest rates and the annual commitment rate are based on a financial leverage ratio, as defined in the credit agreement.
+Our obligations under the credit facility are secured by first priority liens and security interests in the capital stock of subsidiaries of the Company.
 Additionally, the credit agreement includes a negative pledge on all tangible and intangible assets (including all real and personal property) with customary exceptions.
+Our credit facility is with a consortium of banks that include Wachovia Bank N.A.
+Wells Fargo Bank N.A., Bank of America N.A., Keybank N.A. and Suntrust Bank N.A.
+We do not believe the recently announced proposed purchase of Wachovia Bank N.A. by Wells Fargo Bank N.A. will limit our ability to borrow under our existing credit facility.

 According to the term loan facility, we are required to repay the principal amount of the term loan in consecutive quarterly installments beginning September 30, 2007 and ending on the maturity date of the term loan.
-At July 13, 2008, we had \$138.7 million of borrowings under our term loan, \$73.5 million of borrowing under our revolving credit facility, and letters of credit outstanding of \$4.5 million.
-Loan origination costs associated with the amended credit facility and the net outstanding balance of costs related to the original and subsequent amendment to the credit facility are \$1.3 million and are included as deferred costs in other assets, net in the accompanying consolidated balance sheet as of July 13, 2008.
+At October 5, 2008, we had \$135.9 million of borrowings under our term loan, \$71.0 million of borrowing under our revolving credit facility, \$8.0 million under our swingline loan and letters of credit outstanding of \$4.5 million.
+Loan origination costs associated with the credit facility and the net outstanding balance of costs related to the original and subsequent amendment to the credit facility are \$1.3 million and are included as deferred costs in other assets, net in the accompanying consolidated balance sheet as of October 5, 2008.

 Covenants.
 We are subject to a number of customary covenants under our various credit agreements, including limitations on additional borrowings, acquisitions, dividend payments, and requirements to maintain certain financial ratios.
-As of July 13, 2008, we were in compliance with all debt covenants.
+As of October 5, 2008, we were in compliance with all debt covenants.

 Debt Outstanding.
-Total debt outstanding increased to \$221.5 million at July 13, 2008 from \$153.7 million at December 30, 2007.
+Total debt outstanding increased to \$224.0 million at October 5, 2008 from \$153.7 million at December 30, 2007.
+The increase relates primarily to borrowing related to our acquisition of franchise restaurants in April 2008 and the repurchase of our common stock in July 2008.

 Capital Expenditures.
-Cash paid for capital expenditures, including capital lease obligations, was \$42.0 million and \$46.1 million for the twenty-eight weeks ended July 13, 2008 and July 15, 2007, respectively.
+Cash paid for capital expenditures, including capital lease obligations, was \$65.2 million and \$59.6 million for the forty weeks ended October 5, 2008 and October 7, 2007, respectively.
 These capital expenditures reflect ongoing construction of new restaurants as well as expenditures for facility improvements and infrastructure needs.